Andy Allo: Career

 Allo's first solo gig was an open mic night in 2008 at the Fox & Goose Public House in downtown Sacramento.
 In 2009, she released her first independent album, UnFresh, a collection of 12 original songs.
 The album's first single, "Dreamland", features the rapper Blu.

 Allo's reputation as a musician led her to a role as a singer and guitarist in Prince's band, the New Power Generation, in 2011.
 She began writing with Prince while on tour, collaborating on three songs, "Superconductor", "The Calm" and "Long Gone", which appear on Allo's album, Superconductor.

-Superconductor was released on November 20, 2012, and the album debuted at number one on Amazon.com's Soul and R&B charts in France, the United Kingdom and the US The album also features musicians Maceo Parker and Trombone Shorty..
-She also appeared on three songs on Prince's 2014 album Art Official Age, in "Breakdown", she sings background vocals, and on both "What It Feels Like" and "Time", she sings co-lead vocals.
+Superconductor was released on November 20, 2012, and the album debuted at number one on Amazon.com's Soul and R&B charts in France, the United Kingdom and the US She also appeared on three songs on Prince's 2014 album Art Official Age, in "Breakdown", she sings background vocals, and on both "What It Feels Like" and "Time", she sings co-lead vocals.
 She would appear again on a Prince album in 2015, when he included "Rocknroll Loveaffair" on Hit n Run Phase Two, and it also includes "Xtralovable", which was originally released in 2011 and included a rap verse by Allo, but it was replaced by a horn section in this version.

 In October 2014, she released her single "Tongue Tied".
 Hello was released in April 2015 and was funded through PledgeMusic.
 In the same year she collaborated with Prince on a covers project titled Oui Can Luv.

 Allo first appeared on screen in 2011, in three episodes of the comedy-drama series The Game.
 She has been interviewed on the talk show Attack of the Show!, and performed her music on the talk show Jimmy Kimmel Live!.

 In 2017, she appeared in the film Pitch Perfect 3 as Serenity, a member of the band called Evermoist, alongside Ruby Rose.
-From 2020-2025, she played the female lead role of Nora in the Amazon Prime TV series Upload.
+She played the female lead role of Nora in the Amazon Prime series Upload (2020–2025).

 In March 2023, Allo guest voiced Lyanna Hazard, daughter of Shep Hazard and niece of Phee Genoa, in Star Wars: The Bad Batch.